-I have been working with chronic fatigue for almost thirty years and I use hair tissue mineral analysis with all of my patients.
+I have been working with chronic fatigue for thirty-five years and I use hair tissue mineral analysis from Analytical Research Labs with all of my patients.
 Along with the indicators of adrenal fatigue which are always present in these cases, glucose intolerance and insulin resistance are nearly always revealed in the test results.

-What I never understood for far too long was that so-called complex carbohydrate turns to sugar very quickly in the body especially when it is derived from flour products.
+What I never understood for far too long was that flour based complex carbohydrate turns to sugar very quickly in the body.
 Once you grind any grain or other starchy food into a flour, it breaks down very rapidly resulting in a rapid rise in blood sugar.
 And this is the problem.
 Constant and large increases in the blood sugar levels at most every meal and snack for years and years is very hard on the body.
-More and more evidence is making it clear that our bodies do not handle this typical high carbohydrate diet.
-The constant consumption of hundreds of grams of carbohydrate per day as has been recommended for over fifty years has resulted in rising levels of all of the killer diseases.
+More and more evidence is making it clear that our bodies do not handle this typical agriculture based high carbohydrate diet.
+The constant consumption of hundreds of grams of any kind of carbohydrate per day as has been recommended for over fifty years has resulted in rising levels of all of the killer diseases.

 After years of this approach to nutrition, diabetes has increased nearly 50 percent in the past ten years alone according to the Centers for Disease Control with incidence expected to grow another 165 percent by 2050 if current trends continue.
 One in every three children born in the year 2000 is expected to develop diabetes.
 Diabetes is the leading cause of heart disease and 75 percent of those with diabetes will die of heart disease.